MaidDragonTohru/The-Scribe/README.md

 `rules`: A nice alternative to the /rules command.
 Useful if you want to tell multiple people at the same time and you're too much of a rebel to use the !rules command.

 `randpoke <optional number between one and six>`: Generates a random Pokemon from the Pokedex.
 If the number is left blank, then it will simply generate one.

+`newbie`: Gives a newcomer to the room a nice friendly greeting~

 Installation
 ============